Government Shutdown Resources

 How is Rep. Sykes fighting to reduce wait times and ensure timely responses from SSA?

-Rep. Sykes introduced the bipartisan Guaranteed Uninterrupted Access to Retiree Disbursements (GUARD) Act to provide Fiscal Year 2026 appropriations funding for the SSA and requires the agency to continue responding to Congressional casework inquiries during any lapse in federal funding.
+Rep. Sykes introduced the bipartisan Guaranteed Uninterrupted Access to Retiree Disbursements (GUARD) Act to provide Fiscal Year 2026 appropriations funding for the SSA and to require the agency to continue responding to Congressional casework inquiries during any lapse in federal funding.
 The measure will prevent the furlough of more than 6,000 Social Security Administration employees and ensure that seniors, individuals with disabilities, and families continue receiving timely help with their Social Security benefits.
 Social Security is a lifeline for millions of Americans, and its services should never be held hostage to partisan gridlock

 Medicare and Medicaid